Communes of Angola

 The Communes of Angola (comunas) are administrative units in Angola after municipalities.
 The 163 municipalities of Angola are divided into communes.

-There are a total of 618 communes of Angola:
+The number of communes has changed over time.
+In 2014, there were 559 communes.
+As of 2024, governmental restructuring had converted some communes to municipalities, reducing the number to 378 communes (while increasing the number of municipalities from 162 to 326).